TCJulian/Data-Analyst-Nanodegree/OpenStreetMap-Raleigh-Analysis/data_wrangling_project.md

 conn.close()
 ~~~~

-## Overview of database and Basic Stats
+## Overview of database and Basic Statistics
 This section covers some basic statistics about the database, queries done on the database, and other interesting findings from the queries.

 ### Size of files